esa/cascade/doc/install.rst

 The conda packages for cascade are maintained by the core development team, and they are regularly updated when new cascade versions are released.
-Note that the conda package of cascade includes both the C++ library and the Python bindings.
+Note that the conda package includes both the C++ library and the Python bindings.

 Please refer to the `conda documentation <https://docs.conda.io/en/latest/>`__ for instructions on how to setup and manage